ArnoBuysse/angular18-poc/docs/storybook/add-storybook.md

 ```

 ## Step 2: Add Compdoc
-Compodoc is a documentation tool for Angular applications.
+Compodoc generates detailed documentation for your Angular components, while enabling autodocs in Storybook automatically integrates this documentation into Storybook, allowing you to view up-to-date component details directly in your Storybook UI.
+This setup ensures your documentation is always current and easily accessible.

 To install Compodoc, run:
 ```bash
 yarn add @compodoc/compodoc --dev
 ```